nice-game-hints/broken-age/01-vella/04-bossanostra/03-control-room/index.md

 ---
-title: Getting to control room
+title: Getting into the control room
 ---

 Shay's mother has locked all the doors and is not letting you in.
 Maybe you could fool her.